huijing/huijing.github.io/_drafts/nexmo-building-a-check-in-app.md

 ## Verify API

 There are 2 steps involved when using the Verify API.
-The first is to trigger an SMS containing the OTP to the target recipient's phone number.
+The first is to trigger an SMS containing the one-time password (OTP) to the target recipient's phone number.

 ```javascript
 nexmo.verify.request({